-- mind that hybrid attendance may be online or on-campus) a course may be dropped for any reason.
-No record appears on the transcript. - 2.
-In the third through the eighth week (9-24 class contact hours) of a 13 week Fall or Spring semester, or between 9 and 24 class contact hours of a concentrated course (in the Fall or Spring semester or in a January, June, August term), or a hybrid course in any term (keeping in mind that hybrid attendance may be online or on-campus) may be withdrawn from for any reason.
+- During the first two weeks of a semester (Fall or Spring,) a course may be dropped for any reason.
+No record appears on the transcript. - In the third through the eighth week of a semester (Fall or Spring,) a course may be withdrawn from for any reason.
 Course withdrawals will be listed on the transcript with a "WD" indicating withdrawal.
-Loan students should discuss the possible ramifications with Todd Mantock, Financial Aid Officer. - 3.
-After the eighth week of a 13-week Fall or Spring semester, or after 24 class contact hours of a concentrated course (in the Fall or Spring semester or in a January, June, August term), or a hybrid course in any term (keeping in mind that hybrid attendance may be online or on-campus) one may withdraw from a course and receive a grade of "WD" only for verified extenuating circumstances of a non-academic nature.
-A written petition, explaining the extenuating circumstances, must be presented to the Registrar.
-If after a process of review by the Registrar, course instructor, and Academic Dean that petition is approved, a "WD" will appear on the transcript.
+Loan students should discuss possible ramifications with Todd Mantock, Financial Aid Officer.
+(Please note underlined policy change.) - After the eighth week of a semester (Fall or Spring,) one may withdraw from a course and receive a grade of "WD" only for verified extenuating circumstances of a non-academic nature.
+A written petition explaining the extenuating circumstances must be presented to the Registrar.
+If, after a process of review by the Registrar, course instructor, and Academic Dean that petition is approved, a "WD" will appear on the transcript.
 If the petition is not approved, the course instructor will assess the student's performance up to the date of the student's request to withdraw, and a grade will be issued and will appear on the transcript.
-Students may appeal a negative decision to the Degree Programs Committee. - 4.
-If you are unable to be on campus, you may use the following drop/withdrawal procedure: - To drop a course during the first two weeks of class you may notify the Registrar via email at virginia.thompson@ptstulsa.edu, or fax a Change of Enrollment form with adviser's signature to the Registrar, 918-610-8404 or scan and send as email attachment to the Registrar.
-Please include the reason for dropping the course.
-Requests to drop a course will not be taken over the phone. - To withdraw from a class after the third week, you must fill out a Change of Enrollment form, and return the form to the Registrar's office. - If you are unable to return for the semester, please notify the Registrar and your adviser.
+Students may appeal a negative decision to the Degree Programs Committee.

+If you are unable to be on campus, you may use the following drop/withdrawal procedure:

+- To drop a course during the first two weeks of the semester you may either notify the Registrar via email or forward a completed copy of the Change of Enrollment Form with adviser's signature to virginia.thompson@ptstulsa.edu.
+Include the reason for dropping the course.
+Requests to drop a course will not be taken over the phone. - To withdraw from a class after the third week, you must fill out a Change of Enrollment form and return it to the Registrar's office. - If you are unable to return for the semester, please notify the Registrar and your adviser.